Otaku terms are words, most often, Japanese words, that are used a lot in the anime community.

 If you’re into Shota, then you are what we call a “shotacon.”

 A siscon is a person who has “sister complex.”
-They love and adore their little sisters too much to the point that it sometimes wades into the incest territory.
+They love and adore their little sisters too much to the point that it sometimes wades into the forbidden territory.

 These siscon characters are Onii-chans (and sometime Onee-sans) who are too proud of their kawaii little imouto and would go any lengths to protect them.